jonathanBieler/GtkIDE.jl/README.md

 ### Issues

 - Prints and error outputs are a bit buggy.
+- No stdin.
+- Evaluating in sub-modules doesn't work.
 - Random crashes.
 - Too many issues to list.